bodin/pdf-templates/README.md

 layout = "int int*"
   non cascading, only available on 'table'
-  Represents the number of colums and their propartion relative to each other.
+  Represents the number of colums and their propartion relative to each other. bookmark = "string" cascades down to the first `text` cell
+  This represents an entry in the PDF outline that can be used by a user to navigate

 fontName = "string"
   font name that is known to OpenPDF